-The 10-day, 265- to 375-mile journey begins in the historic capital city of Strasbourg, France which quickly gives way to the beautiful Alsatian countryside dotted with palaces, villages and farmsteads.
+The 14-day, 417-mile journey begins in the historic capital city of Strasbourg, France which quickly gives way to the beautiful Alsatian countryside dotted with palaces, villages and farmsteads.
 The intricately designed itinerary includes variable mileage options and rolling terrain suitable for intermediate riders who can decide daily whether to opt for a challenge or take it easy.
-All riders are sure to delight in Day Nine’s ride from France to Germany and back — not to mention the stunning views of the Vosges Mountains and Rhine River Valley all tour long.
+All riders are sure to delight in the stunning views of the Vosges Mountains and Rhine River Valley on tour.

 Bobbie Majka joined ExperiencePlus! on the July 2010 inaugural ride and reflects on how she decided to join a bicycling trip in Alsace.
 She also shares a bit about her impressions of the landscapes, the people, the cycling and the food.